Targeting and pricing your app

 There are also variations on these two key business models:

-Your app is free in BlackBerry World and is basically there to draw users to your other apps, which may be using another model.
+Your app is free in BlackBerry World and is there to draw users to your other apps, which may be using another model.
 Free apps cannot be changed to any other business model.
-In marketing, this is the “loss leader” or “leader”, which is used to stimulate sales of more profitable apps.
+In marketing, this strategy uses a “loss leader” or “leader”, which is used to stimulate sales of more profitable apps.
 Offering a free app is a good way to get users to download your app and try it with no obligation.

 Free with Ads